Aid sought for Moldova, hit hard by war in next-door Ukraine

 Sharply rising energy costs and skyrocketing inflation are set to put a huge strain on consumers in the country of about 2.6 million people as the cold season begins to grip.

 Moldova relied heavily on Russian energy before the war, and has increasingly been looking to forge closer ties with the West.
 It became a candidate for EU membership in June, along with Ukraine.

-“Moldova has good friends, together with whom we will manage to overcome the dramatic costs of the war on the economy and the energy sector,” Nicu Popescu, Moldova’s Foreign Minister, wrote online Sunday.
-“Together, we will bring Moldova into the European Union.”
+However, its joining the 27-nation bloc is contingent on a series of key reforms such as cleaning up corruption and the rule of law and full membership will take many years.

+“We’ve had rockets, Russian missiles crossing our airspace,” Moldova’s Popescu said.
+“We face multiple challenges so we are here to work with our European partners to alleviate the impact of this war on Moldova, to maintain peace and stability.”

+Since Russia invaded Ukraine on Feb.
+24, Moldova has been rocked by a series of worrisome events — with many fearing that the war could spill across its border.
+In July and August, scores of false bomb threats were reported in the country; missile debris landed last month in a Moldovan border village; in April, tensions in Transnistria soared after a series of explosions hit the breakaway region.

 Moldova’s pro-Western president, Maia Sandu, is meeting French President Emmanuel Macron on Monday.